raravel/cfg-lite/README.md

 ### File Init

 If the file does not exist, it is new created.
+And if the file extension does not exist, `.cfg` is automatically recognized.

 ```typescript
 import CfgLite from 'cfg-lite';